 Cefotaxime and ceftriaxone eliminate respiratory carriage of H. influenzae, but other antibiotics used for systemic infection do not do so reliably.
 Thus, children with systemic infection who were not treated with cefotaxime or ceftriaxone should be given rifampin immediately after completing treatment and before resuming contact with other children.

 Hib conjugate vaccines Haemophilus influenzae Type b (Hib) Vaccine Haemophilus influenzae type b (Hib) vaccines help prevent Haemophilus infections but not infections caused by other strains of H. influenzae bacteria.
-H. influenzae causes many childhood infections... read more are available for children ≥ 2 months of age and have reduced invasive infections (eg, meningitis, epiglottitis, bacteremia) by 99%.
+H. influenzae... read more are available for children ≥ 2 months of age and have reduced invasive infections (eg, meningitis, epiglottitis, bacteremia) by 99%.
 A primary series is given at age 2, 4, and 6 months or at age 2 and 4 months, depending on the vaccine product.
 A booster at age 12 to 15 months is indicated.

 Nursery or day care contacts should receive prophylaxis if ≥ 2 cases of invasive disease occurred in 60 days.
 The benefit of prophylaxis if only one case occurred has not been established.